 Preparing for the future

-If you have outstanding credit card debt, unpaid medical bills, or late payments hanging around — make sure to get them under control before going after new short-term financial goals.
+If you have outstanding credit card debt, unpaid medical bills, or late payments hanging around — make sure you take care of them before going after new short-term financial goals.
+If you need help paying your bills right now, many institutions are willing to work with customers.
+Contact your creditors as soon as possible to see what options are available to you.